BathnesDevelopment/Public-Art-Website/README.md

 ## Build

 This is a static website so there is little to build.
-In future it would be worth using a package/dependencies manager to gather dependencies but there is no current build process.
+In future it would be worth using a package/dependencies manager to gather dependencies.

 ## Deployment

 The project will be hosted on a B&NES Council web server.
 As it is a plain HTML/JavaScript/CSS project, it doesn't need any complex deployment/installation process.
-The code is open to community contribution.
+The code is also open to community contribution.
 The process for this will be:

-- The contributor either submits a pull request, or if having direct access to the reposit
+- The contributor either submits a pull request, or if having direct access to the repository makes those changes themselves.
-- This will be briefly checked and applied on to a test instance for the public art team to look at
+- The B&NES development team will check the code changes, and if OK apply these on to a test instance for the public art team to look at
 - All being well the code will be deployed to the live server

 Contributors should note that the code is held here under the MIT licence.